 The reporting of absence due to illness remains the responsibility of the parent.
-Absences due to illness which have not been reported to the school by the parent on the first day of absence may not be authorised.
+Absences due to illnesses which have not been reported to the school by the parent on the first day of absence may not be authorised.

 Parents should telephone the school by 9:15am on the first day of absence.
-There is a dedicated absence line and parents are encouraged to leave a message.
+There is a dedicated absence line and parents are encouraged to leave messages which are checked throughout the day.